dahays/2025GitHubTest/README.md

-# Program Name
-Team member 1, Team member 2, Team member 3
+# Chapter 5 Team Project - Number Guessing Game
+Hays, Paco

-## <program_name> Description
+## Number Guessing Game Description
-Here is where you describe what the program does
+This is a menu driven number guessing game.
+Two players will guess a number from 1 to the chosen value.
+The game ends when someone correctly guesses the number.

 ### <program_name> Flowchart
 ```mermaid